knifofia/Linux-setup-script/README.md

 # Linux setup script
 ## Overview

-This script contains installation script of common librairy used by @kniofia.
+This script contains installation script of common librairy used by @knifofia.

 ## Features